Crispy Cottage Fries (Easy Oven Baked Recipe)

 Donna Elick

 Cottage Fries are way better than boring french fries!
-Serve my flavorful cottage fried potatoes recipe with burgers, sandwiches – anything!
+Serve crispy, herb-kissed, oven-roasted potatoes with burgers, sandwiches… anything!

 5 stars from 1 review